rlowden22/decision-tree-analysis/README.md

 To better understand where the logarithmic depth and nested evaluations come from, consider the following simplified pseudocode for growing a binary decision tree using the CART algorithm: [^8]:

 ```
-function build_tree(data, depth):
+Initialize active_nodes = { root containing all samples }
+depth = 0

+while active_nodes is not empty:
+    next_active_nodes = {}

+    for each node in active_nodes:
-    if stopping_criteria_met(data, depth):
+        if stopping_condition(node):
-        return create_leaf(data)

-    best_split = find_best_split(data)    // Evaluate m features
-    left_data, right_data = split(data, best_split)

-    node.left = build_tree(left_data, depth + 1)
+            make_leaf(node)
+        else
+            (best_feature, threshold) = find_best_split(node.data)
+            (left_data, right_data) = split(node.data, best_feature, threshold)
+            create left_child, right_child
+            assign data
+            add left_child and right_child to next_active_nodes

+    active_nodes = next_active_nodes
-    node.right = build_tree(right_data, depth + 1)
+    depth = depth + 1

-    return node
+end while

 ```
-The recursion depth of the tree depends on how balanced the splits are.
-In the best and average cases, the dataset is split evenly at each step, leading to a balanced binary tree with a depth proportional to $\log n$.
-In the worst case, where splits are highly unbalanced, if a split removes only one sample, the depth can grow to $n$.
+The recursion depth of the tree corresponds to the number of iterations of the outer while loop not being empty and depends on how balanced the splits are.
+In the best and average cases, the dataset is split evenly at each step, leading to a balanced binary tree with a depth proportional to $\logn$ In the worst case, where splits are highly unbalanced and a split removes only one sample, the depth can grow to $n$.
 This depth is important because it determines the number of times the algorithm must descend into child nodes during training.

-At each node, the find_best_split() function evaluates all $m$ features to determine the optimal split.
-This evaluation may require sorting or scanning through the data at the node.
-A naïve implementation will require $O(n \log n)$ operations per feature if sorting is necessary, or $O(n)$ if only scanning is performed.
-Because every node at a given depth collectively processes the entire dataset, the total amount of work across all levels in a balanced tree sums to $O(n \cdot m \cdot \log n)$ in the best and average cases. [^4]
+Within each iteration of the while loop, the inner for node in active_nodes loop calls find_best_split(node.data) for each node at the current depth.
+This function evaluates all features to determine the optimal split, which may require sorting or scanning through the data at that node.
+If sorting is nessecary the implementation will require $O(n \log n)$ operations per feature  or $O(n)$ if only scanning is performed.
+Because every node at a given depth collectively processes the entire dataset, the total amount of work across all levels in a balanced tree sums to $O(n \cdot m \cdot \log n)$.[^4]

 In the worst-case scenario, where the tree becomes a degenerate chain of nodes, the number of node evaluations grows quadratically, resulting in a time complexity of $O(n^2 \cdot m)$.
-Practical implementations, such as scikit-learn’s CART-based DecisionTreeClassifier, typically use stopping conditions such as maximum depth or minimum samples per split to prevent such inefficient growth. [^4]
+Practical implementations, such as scikit-learn’s CART-based `DecisionTreeClassifier`, typically use stopping conditions such as maximum depth or minimum samples per split to prevent such inefficient growth. [^4]

 The space complexity of a decision tree is $O(n)$ across all cases.
 This is because a binary tree with $n$ samples can have at most $2n - 1$ nodes, and each node stores a small, constant amount of information such as the split feature, threshold, and label distribution.
 While deeper trees require more internal nodes, the total memory required still scales linearly with the size of the dataset. [^3]

 ### Proof of Correctness: Loop of Invariant

-To confirm that the decision tree algorithm builds a valid tree that correctly classifies input data, we can use a loop invariant to establish correctness:

-Loop Invariant: At the beginning of each iteration of the while loop, all active nodes at depth `d` have data that has been partitioned according to the previous splits.

-Initialization: At depth d = 0, all data resides at the root node, and no splits have occurred yet.
-The invariant holds.

-Maintenance: Each node at depth `d` either becomes a leaf (if data is pure or splitting is no longer possible), or it is split based on the best feature, sending data to child nodes at depth `d+1`.
-The new data partition respects the split condition.

-Termination: The loop ends when all nodes are marked as leaves, ensuring that no further data can be split.
-At this point, every sample has a unique path from the root to a terminal leaf, which corresponds to a classification.

-This loop invariant confirms that the tree is built correctly and recursively partitions the dataset based on feature-based decisions.
-Since the algorithm uses deterministic splits based on calculated Gini impurity, each sample is guaranteed to be classified into a specific class at a leaf node.

 ## Implementation

 For this project, I used Python due to its robust ecosystem of machine learning libraries.
-I relied on pandas and numpy for data preprocessing, matplotlib for tree visualzation, excel for graphing, and scikit-learn for implementing the Decision Tree algorithm.
-This includes training the model and evaluating performance.I worked with 3 datasets from Kaggle:
+I relied on pandas and numpy for data preprocessing, matplotlib for tree visualzation, excel for graphing, scikit-learn for implementing one version of the Decision Tree algorithm, and a second implmentation of CART algorithm from scratch.
+This includes training the model and evaluating performance.
+I worked with 3 datasets from Kaggle:

 * Mushroom dataset (~8000 samples, 22 features) [^17]
 * Iris dataset (100,000 samples, 4 features) [^15]
 * Clinical diabetes dataset (100,000 samples, 16 features) [^16]

 I began with the mushroom dataset, but due to its smaller size, I added larger datasets to better explore the algorithm's runtime and scalability as well as exploring what it means to have different number of features for classification.

+### DecsionTreeClassifer (sci-kit learn)

 To build and train the model, I used scikit-learn’s built-in `DecisionTreeClassifier`, a common implementation of the CART (Classification and Regression Tree) algorithm.
 After researching popular workflows, I found this method was widely used in machine learning tasks.
 I used functions such as `train_test_split()` to split data, and `accuracy_score()` and `classification_report()` to evaluate how well the model performed on the test set. [^20] These tools allowed me to quickly understand the model's performance and adjust parameters when necessary.
 The decision tree algorithm provided an interpretable model that could accurately classify data with high reliability (accuracy values available in the empirical analysis). [^18]